iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/PAFF_iM.md

 ### Post
 **PAFF-Official**<br>
-> PAFF's agent Helena: "We appreciate the passionate support from fans.
-However, we would also like everyone to control themselves and not harm PAFF."<br>
+\> PAFF's agent Helena: "We appreciate the passionate support from fans.
+However, we would also like everyone to control themselves and not harm PAFF."

 Fellow little Puffs please keep your emotions in check.
 Don't injure yourselves and please follow the rules!

 ![r0701.png](./attachments/r0701.png)